 The governor’s office proposes funding this bank with $210 million in HUD funds initially.
 The bank could be scaled up by using private-sector financing to multiply its seed funding.

-This energy resilience bank would use Community Development Block Grant Disaster Recovery Assistance program funds from HUD to fund energy efficiency and distributed generation technologies at critical locations throughout the state.
+This energy resilience bank would use Community Development Grant Disaster Recovery Assistance program funds from HUD to fund energy efficiency and distributed generation technologies at critical locations throughout the state.

 The funding would not be available to residential, commercial or industrial property owners.
 It is specifically directed to be used for critical facilities that would cause community safety issues if they lost power.
 For example, public transit stations, hospitals, colleges, high schools, water treatment plants, public housing facilities, and correctional institutions might receive this funding.